Skip to main content

 Return to Top

-1.5 What information do Credit Reference Agencies hold?
+1.4 What information do Credit Reference Agencies hold?

 Credit Reference Agencies hold personal information and details about your financial history, including:

-• Your presence on the Electoral Register
+• Your presence on the electoral register

-• Any county court judgments made against you
+• Any court judgments made against you

 • Any bankruptcies or insolvencies